 Some excitement here about the seat of government – a good many are highly annoyed at the Judge, thinking that he might have placed it at Astor or the Portage.

-That assembly met in the town of Belmont (not "Bellemont" as spelled out by Cotton), which is in the southwest corner of the state of Wisconsin, from October 25 to December 9, 1836 (iii).
+That assembly met in the town of Belmont (not "Bellemont" as spelled by Cotton), which is in the southwest corner of the state of Wisconsin, from October 25 to December 9, 1836.
 That location was more or less central to the territory of Wisconsin, which encompassed not only the present-day state of Wisconsin but also the states of Iowa and Minnesota and roughly the eastern one-third of both present-day North and South Dakota.

-According to Cotton, Judge Arndt's constituents were "annoyed" at him, hoping that the capital might be located at Astor, which at the time was a standalone town and today is an historic district in the city of Green Bay.
+According to Cotton, Judge Arndt's constituents were "annoyed" at him, hoping that the capital might be placed at Astor, which at the time was a standalone town and today is an historic district in the city of Green Bay.

 A few other observations on the letter:

-• I don't know the subject of the bet between Cotton and Hathaway mentioned in the second paragraph of the letter.
+I don't know the subject of the bet between Cotton and Hathaway mentioned in the second paragraph of the letter.
 Online, I can only find a few copies of the Wisconsin Democrat from 1836, one being from December 22.

-• Twin Rivers is probably today's Two Rivers, Wisconsin, a town 43 miles southeast of Green Bay.
+Twin Rivers is probably today's Two Rivers, Wisconsin, a town 43 miles southeast of Green Bay.
 It's at the confluence of the East Twin and West Twin Rivers.

 The letter reads: